India advises citizens to avoid travelling to Syria | Business

 ''In view of the situation prevailing in Syria, Indian nationals are advised to avoid all travel to Syria, until further notification,'' the MEA said.

-''Indians currently in Syria are requested to remain in touch with Indian Embassy in Damascus at their emergency helpline number +963 993385973 (also on WhatsApp) and email ID hoc.damascus@mea.gov.in for updates.
+''Indians currently in Syria are requested to remain in touch with the Indian embassy in Damascus at their emergency helpline number +963 993385973 (also on WhatsApp) and email ID hoc.damascus@mea.gov.in for updates,'' it said.

-''Those who can, are advised to leave by the earliest available commercial flights and others are requested to observe utmost precaution about their safety and restrict their movements to the minimum,'' it said.
+''Those who can, are advised to leave by the earliest available commercial flights and others are requested to observe utmost precaution about their safety and restrict their movements to the minimum,'' it added.

+On Friday, India said it is closely following the unfolding situation in Syria.

+''We have taken note of the recent escalation in fighting in the north of Syria.
+We are closely following the situation,'' MEA spokesperson Randhir Jaiswal said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)